callumc34/Audialytix/README.md

 Audialytix is a containerised web application for analysing information about audio files and viewing its visual representation.

 Audialytix uses a [Django](https://www.djangoproject.com/) backend with Django templates for the frontend.
-[Djongo](https://github.com/doableware/djongo) is used to handle the ORM relationship with the MongoDB backend.
+[Psycopg2](https://www.psycopg.org/) is used to handle the ORM relationship with the Postgres database.
 The audio processing server is a [Flask](https://flask.palletsprojects.com/) application which uses [Essentia](https://essentia.upf.edu/) for the audio processing using asynchronous tasks.
 To facilitate the asynchronocity of both the main web server and the processing server, they are served in production using [Uvicorn](https://www.uvicorn.org).

 ## Design